fReakter/Test/README.md

 # This is a script i use to change caps to esc.
-It is usefull if you use vim, or just if you hate caps, and wish it newer existed.
+It is usefull if you use vim, or just if you hate caps, and wish it never existed.